Plumsail/forms-docs/SharePoint/design-sp.rst

 .. |pic3| image:: /images/startSP/elements.png
    :alt: Containers, Controls and Fields

 Adding them to the form is easy, just drag and drop the desired elements to the form.
-You can change individualy configuration of each :doc:`Field </designer/fields>`, :doc:`Control </designer/controls>` and :doc:`Container </designer/containers>` by selecting it with a click and then adjusting its properties in menu on the right:
+You can change individualy configuration of each :doc:`Field </designer/fields-sp>`, :doc:`Control </designer/controls>` and :doc:`Container </designer/containers>` by selecting it with a click and then adjusting its properties in menu on the right:

 |pic4|

-.. |pic4| image:: /images/startSP/settings.png
+.. |pic4| image:: /images/startSP/startSP-designer-properties.gif
    :alt: Field's Properties

-By default, each element is placed inside a :ref:`designer-grid`, which is based on |Bootstrap Grid|.
+By default, each element is placed inside a :ref:`designer-grid`.
 By adjusting PARENT GRID properties of each element, you adjust element's layout in regards to all other elements.
+You can learn more on :doc:`how to work with form layout </how-to/grid-advantages>`.

 .. |Bootstrap Grid| raw:: html